workgena/awesome-hardware/headphones/audio_technica_ath-m40x/README.md

 ## Recommendations
 - If clamping force is to strong for you, you can stretch it - putting over something like PC case
 - If ear-pads are hot for you, you will easily find different replacement on Amazon.
+For example [Brainwavz Angled Memory Foam Earpad](https://www.reddit.com/r/headphones/comments/7ld6pl/audio_technica_m40x_brainwavz_hm5_angled_pleather/?utm_source=share&utm_medium=web2x)

 ## Reviews
 - [Z Review - Audio-Technica ATH-M40x (aka FU©K M50's even harder)](https://youtu.be/X6wBv03B1nk)